divxodyssey/Todolist/README.md

 # 📝 Todolist

-- Built with React, Vite, and Tailwind CSS
+- Built with React, Tailwind CSS, and Vite
 - Uses localStorage to save tasks
 - Manages state with React Context API
 - Responsive and easy to use